Soccer is not all about scoring goals, but it sure is fun to do so. Defenders will also celebrate like they’ve scored a goal when they clear the line.

 Soccer is a low-scoring game.
 In the current MLS season, the average amount of goals scored per match is 2.5.
 That’s low scoring compared to sports like football.

 But why’s it so hard to score in soccer?
-Apart from the relatively small goal area, which is 24 feet wide and 8 feet high, the speed of the game plays a big part in the low scoring.
+Apart from the relatively small goal area, which is 24 feet wide and 8 feet high, the game’s speed plays a big part in the low scoring.

 It’s difficult to move the ball upfield at speed without losing it.
 So, teams lacking good technical ability tend to play slowly.

-When a team plays slowly, it allows the opposition players to organize themselves into position.
+A team that plays slowly allows the opposition players to organize themselves into position.

 This means that the team defending their goal can get many players behind the ball before the slow team nears their danger zone.